John de Vere, 12th Earl of Oxford: Life

 In the late 1440s, Oxford extended his political influence in East Anglia to Norfolk.
 He was regularly appointed a Justice of the Peace there, and in 1450, after the fall from power of William de la Pole, 1st Duke of Suffolk, Oxford, together with John Mowbray, 3rd Duke of Norfolk, and Sir John Fastolf, challenged the influence of Suffolk's supporters in that county.
 By the spring of 1451, however, Suffolk's associates had regrouped under the leadership of Thomas, Lord Scales and the widowed Duchess of Suffolk, and by 1452 leading members of Suffolk's affinity such as Sir Thomas Tuddenham and John Heydon were again being appointed to office.

 As national politics became increasingly divided during the 1450s, Oxford did not immediately take sides, although he was a member of the council while the Duke of York was Lord Protector in 1453–54 during Henry VI's period of mental breakdown, and on 28 May 1454, together with 6 other peers and his brother, Sir Robert Vere, undertook to keep the seas for three years.
 In May 1455 he and the Duke of Norfolk both arrived a day too late to take part in the Battle of St Albans.
 It was not until 1459 that Oxford committed himself to Margaret of Anjou against the Duke of York.
-In December of that year and in April 1460 he was appointed to lead anti-Yorkist commissions of array in Essex, and by May 1460 his eldest son, Sir Aubrey Vere, who had recently married Anne, the daughter of Humphrey Stafford, 1st Duke of Buckingham, was reported to be 'great with the Queen'.
+In December of that year and in April 1460 he was appointed to lead anti-Yorkist commissions of array in Essex, and by May 1460 his eldest son, Sir Aubrey Vere, who had recently married Anne, the daughter of Humphrey Stafford, 1st Duke of Buckingham, was reported to be "great with the Queen".

 After the Yorkist victory at the Battle of Northampton in July 1460, Oxford appears to have suffered from ill health.
-In November of that year, he was exempted, 'in consideration of his infirmities', from appearing in person before the King or in Council or Parliament.
+In November of that year, he was exempted, "in consideration of his infirmities", from appearing in person before the King or in Council or Parliament.
 If he was feigning illness in order to maintain a low profile in the face of the new Yorkist regime under King Edward IV, the ploy was unsuccessful.
-In February 1462 Oxford was arrested, together with his son Aubrey and Sir Thomas Tuddenham, his former opponent in Norfolk and now a fellow Lancastrian loyalist, and convicted of high treason before the Constable of England, John Tiptoft, 1st Earl of Worcester.
-On 26 February 1462 Oxford was executed on Tower Hill, by disembowelment, castration and burning.
+In February 1462 Oxford was arrested, together with his son Aubrey and Sir Thomas Tuddenham, his former opponent in Norfolk and now a fellow Lancastrian loyalist, Sir John Montgomery, Sir William Tyrrell and John Clopton, and convicted of high treason before the Constable of England, John Tiptoft, 1st Earl of Worcester.
+On 26 February 1462 Oxford was beheaded on Tower Hill.
 Then he was buried in the church of the Austin Friars, London.
-His eldest son, Aubrey, had been beheaded six days earlier, and Oxford was therefore succeeded by his second son, John de Vere, 13th Earl of Oxford.
+His eldest son, Aubrey, had been executed there six days earlier, and Oxford was therefore succeeded by his second son, John de Vere, 13th Earl of Oxford.